alexlop29/terraform-aws-vpc-module/README.md

 ## Scope
 - `terraform-aws-vpc` aides in provisioning an IPv4-based VPC.
 It does not provide the necessary functionality to build an IPv6-based VPC.
 The feature can be included upon request.
+- `terraform-aws-vpc` does not support IPAM.
+The feature can be included upon request.

 # Security & Compliance